“You had me at Meat Tornado.”

 This type of language strangles your message.

 For those struggling with wordy-ness, consider using the Hemingway App.
-The Hemingway App’s online platforms help writers condense and strengthen their message.
+The Hemingway Apps online platform is a tool for writers to condense and strengthen their message.

 Brevity is a weakness in my writing game and I’ve found the Hemingway App to be useful.

-The trick I use most often is to speak my blog posts out loud.
+The trick I use most often is to speak my articles out loud.
 Listening to each word out loud helps expose clunky sections which then become simple to fix.

 I call this “Finding Your Cadence” and is a big part of authentic writing.

 “When I eat, it is the food that is scared.”

 Translation = Enthusiasm wins.

 There are few things as infectious as enthusiasm.
 If you aren’t excited about what you do, why would your audience be?

 We pass our mood through and into our content.

 Especially the audience members that give a crap about you and your work (i.e., your clients and prospects near the end of your buying decision).

 This is a good thing.
-Content containing emotion is often more enjoyable to read.
+Content containing emotion is more enjoyable to read.
 Emotion adds humanity and authenticity to your work.

-There is one emotion which your audience will not abide: Apathy.
+The one emotion your audience will not abide is apathy.

-If you don’t care, do not even begin to hope your audience will.
+If you don’t care, do not begin to hope your audience will.